 Welcome to NEC!
-As Chair of the Music Theory Department, I am writing to let you know what to expect when you arrive in late August.
-Since graduate students at New England Conservatory come from diverse national and international backgrounds, a diagnostic Competency Exam is given to ensure that each student who joins us has acquired certain essential skills and information.
+The faculty of the Music Theory Department look forward to meeting you and working with you throughout your journey at the Conservatory.
+We are writing to let you know what to expect when you arrive in August.
+Since graduate students at New England Conservatory come from diverse backgrounds, a computerized diagnostic Master of Music Theory Competency Exam (MMTCE) is given to ensure that each student who joins us has acquired certain essential skills and information.

-Have a wonderful summer, and I look forward to seeing you during Orientation week!
+Have a wonderful summer, and we look forward to seeing you during Orientation Week!

 This section of the exam contains several subsections:

 You will be provided with a key, meter, and a series of Roman numeral labels; you are to notate the progression in four-part harmony (chorale style).
 This will be a short progression of no more than eight chords.

 You will be asked several questions on a movement, or section of a movement, from the 18th or 19th century.
 Questions will focus on any of the following: phrasing and cadences, form, overall tonal plan, harmonic analysis, non-chord tones, and motivic analysis.

 analysis of a post-tonal piece (40%)

 You will be asked questions on a movement, or section of a movement, from the 20th century.
 Be prepared for questions on pitch collections and their melodic, rhythmic, and textural transformations in the piece.

 dictation of unaccompanied melodic fragments (3 pitches per fragment)

 For this exercise, a major key will be established for you.
 You will then hear a series of three-note melodic fragments in that key; you should notate these fragments in whole notes.
 (Rhythm is not a factor in this exercise.)
 You will be given two hearings for each fragment.